ehtick/zea-engine/docs_src/docs/API/SceneTree/CAD/CADAsset.md

 ▸ **clone**(`context?`): [`CADAsset`](SceneTree_CAD_CADAsset.CADAsset)

-The clone method constructs a new XRef, copies its values from this item and returns it.
+The clone method constructs a new CADAsset, copies its values from this item and returns it.

 #### Parameters